-Managers can neatly divide acitivities into 1-hour blocks.
+Managers can neatly divide activities into 1-hour blocks.
 They have appointments throughout the day, and they can change them on the fly.
-They can timebox every task and block of anywhere from 30 minutes to several hours for it.
-If something comes up, they can easily change the schedule (plus they don’t sacrifice any productivity while doing it).
+They can timebox every task and block.
+If something comes up, they can easily change the schedule (plus, they don’t sacrifice any productivity while doing it).

 Makers carry an overhead cost when they start working.
 For example, before a developer can start coding, they need at least half an hour to navigate around code and plan what they need to do.
 Once interrupted, they need time to get things back in their working memory before they can start being productive again.

 Makers need continuous time periods of concentrated work.
 Managers don't.